 2. Kingston Fury Renegade DDR4 RGB

-The best low-profile RGB DDR4 memory is the Kingston Fury Renegade DDR4 RGB.
+The best low-profile RGB DDR4 RAM is the Kingston Fury Renegade DDR4 RGB.

 Kingston Fury Renegade DDR4 RGB specs: